danielsitek/gulp-tateru-cli/README.md

 Optional.
 The formatter function to use for formatting the generated files, before minification.

-- `contents` - The contents of the file to minify.
+- `contents` - The contents of the file to format.
 - `fileType` - The file type to minify.
 Example: 'html', 'json', 'webmanifest', etc.

 ```ts